bcdev/zappend/docs/guide.md

     - Any other type is interpreted as single positional argument.

 You can also pass extra keyword arguments to your slice source using the `slice_source_kwargs` setting.
-Its properties are passed as keyword arguments to every slice source invocation.
-Keyword arguments passed as slice items with same name as in `slice_source_kwargs` take precedence.
+Keyword arguments passed as slice items take precedence, that is, they overwrite arguments passed by `slice_source_kawrgs`.

 In addition, your slice source function or class constructor specified by `slice_source` may define a 1st positional argument or keyword argument